Constantin Levaditi: Biography

-Nevertheless, Levaditi’s most significant contributions to mankind are his experiments in poliomyelitis and his catalytic assistance to the clarification of epidemiological factors causing this lethal disease.
-He cooperated with the Austrian Karl Landsteiner who was awarded the Nobel Prize in 1930 and who was considered a very important modern immunologist, known for the discovery of the ABO and Rhesus blood group system.
+Levaditi also carried out research on poliomyelitis and contributed to the clarification of the epidemiological factors causing the disease.
+He cooperated with the Austrian Karl Landsteiner who was awarded the Nobel Prize in 1930 and who was considered a notable modern immunologist, known for the discovery of the ABO and Rhesus blood group system.
 Their main areas of cooperation were in the study of scarlet fever and especially of poliomyelitis.

 With Karl Landsteiner, he discovered in 1909 the presence of the poliovirus in tissues other than nervous.
 He expanded on these studies during a poliomyelitis outbreak in Sweden (in 1913), working with Scandinavian researchers (among them Karl Oskar Medin); he was able to isolate the poliovirus on tissue explant and made precious observations on its characteristics.
 Together with Carl Kling, he authored the first monograph dedicated to the disease, La Poliomyélite aiguë épidémique (1913).
 His work was the basis for the development of the polio vaccine by Jonas Salk and Albert Sabin.

 Apart from these major subjects, Levaditi touched on all branches of microbiology: tuberculosis, protozooses, immunology, each time with success, always with virtuosity, often as an innovator as in the study of toxoplasmosis or during the discovery of Streptobacillus moniliformis, agent of murine polyarthritis and epidemic erythema multiforme in humans.
-Levaditi’s scientific work has been characterized as ‘bridging the gap between nineteenth century pathology and twentieth century immunology’.
+Levaditi's scientific work has been characterized as ‘bridging the gap between nineteenth century pathology and twentieth century immunology’.
 Levaditi exercised an influence on both specialties.
 According to the historian John Paul, ‘there was scarcely a microbiological laboratory in Europe that did not boast of at least one worker who had been trained in Paris by Levaditi.’